-So all in all, Carragan's edition sounds quite impressive, although it contained about 230 bars of his own, and paradoxically without utilising all of the substantial material Bruckner had left.
-It proved to be a hallmark leaving a great impression on the audience.
-In this respect, I only recall the performances in the Netherlands, on 14 April 1985 (Amsterdam, Concertgebouw), 16 April 1985 (Utrecht, Vredenburg), and 26-31 January 1987 (Hilversum, radio studio).
+Notwithstanding, Carragan's edition left a long spur of performances, recorded and unrecorded, most of them leaving a great impression on the audience.
+In this respect, I only recall the performances in the Netherlands, on 14 April 1985 (Amsterdam, Concertgebouw), 16 April 1985 (Utrecht, Vredenburg), 26-31 January 1987 (Hilversum, radio studio).